aregsar/aregsarblog/blog/2021/working-with-nginx-docker-image/index.md

 Next Let's override the default configuration file in the container with the one that we created that specifies a new document root `/var/www`.

+To do so we need to map the `default.conf` file we created on the host to the container.

 We will also need to map our content files from the host to the new document root in the container.

 From the app directory run the following command: